Germany braces for elections as parliament dissolved – DW – 12/27/2024

 Germany's head of state started the countdown to a general election on Friday by dissolving the country's lower house of parliament, the Bundestag.

-"I have decided to dissolve the 20th German Bundestag to fix the date for an early election for February 23rd," German President Frank-Walter Steinmeier said in a speech and added that "political stability in Germany is a precious asset."
+"I have decided to dissolve the 20th German Bundestag to fix the date for an early election for February 23," said President Frank-Walter Steinmeier, adding that "political stability in Germany is a precious asset."

-Steinmeier's decision follows a request to do so after Chancellor Olaf Scholz lost a vote of confidence in the legislature on December 16.
+Steinmeier's decision comes after Chancellor Olaf Scholz lost a vote of confidence in the legislature on December 16.

 Steinmeier set the date for the new election for February 23.

-Recent opinion polls have Friedrich Merz' CDU holding a lead of around 10 points over the SPD suggesting a tough bid for re-election for Scholz.
+Recent opinion polls have the CDU, headed by Friedrich Merz, holding a lead of around 10 points over the center-left SPD suggesting a tough bid for reelection for Scholz.

 The populist, far-right Alternative for Germany (AfD) has been polling strongly and has nominated Alice Weidel as its candidate for chancellor.

-Other parties refuse to work with the AfD meaning Weidel has little to no chance of taking the job.
+But other parties have so far refused to work with the AfD, meaning Weidel has little to no chance of taking the job.

 Some of the key issues facing Germany include immigration, kick-starting the economy and how best to support Ukraine as it battles Russia's continued invasion.